Andaman Nicobar

 Under PAT56, forest land has been marked as Tribal Reserves in the island, over which local tribespeople have been given rights to use and collect resources as and when needed for their daily sustenance.
 By using land falling under the Tribal Reserves the proposed project will be violating the indigenous rights.

-Citing violations under the Forest Rights Act (FRA), 2006, among others, the National Commission for Scheduled Tribes (NCST) has issued notice to the district authorities in Andaman and Nicobar Islands on grounds that the project will significantly affect the rights of local tribespeople and that the NCST was not consulted.
+Citing violations under the Forest Rights Act (FRA), 2006, among others, the National Commission for Scheduled Tribes (NCST) in April 2023 issued notice to the district authorities in Andaman and Nicobar Islands on grounds that the project will significantly affect the rights of local tribespeople and that the NCST was not consulted.

-The conflict highlights the complex interplay between the development aspirations of India along with its defence ambitions on the one hand and environmental conservation, questions of sustainable practices and the activism surrounding the same, which needs to be balanced with the rights of its indigenous communities.
+The conflict highlights the complex interplay between the economic development aspirations of India partnering the private parties and also with its defense ambitions on the one hand and environmental conservation, questions of sustainable practices and the activism surrounding the same, which needs to be balanced with the rights of its indigenous communities.
 Balancing these competing interests and finding a mutually beneficial solution will decide the outcome of the project.

 Fact Sheet